mark-summerfield/rsiup/README.md

 ## License

-rs-iup is free open source software (FOSS) licensed under the Apache-2.0
+rsiup is free open source software (FOSS) licensed under the Apache-2.0
 license: see LICENSE.